Invasion of Naples (1806): Army of Naples

-In January 1806, Saint-Cyr's corps of observation was redesignated the Army of Naples and placed under the nominal command of Joseph Bonaparte, though Masséna was the actual military leader.
-Napoleon had persuaded his elder brother to accept the crown of Naples and Joseph somewhat reluctantly agreed.
+In January 1806, Saint-Cyr's corps of observation was redesignated the Army of Naples under the nominal command of Joseph Bonaparte, though Masséna was the actual military leader.
+Napoleon had persuaded his elder brother to accept Naples's crown, and Joseph somewhat reluctantly agreed.
 Upset with being demoted to second-in-command, Saint-Cyr was recalled early in the campaign.
-The army was divided into three wings; the right wing and center concentrated at Rome and the left wing assembled at Ancona on the Adriatic.
+The army was divided into three wings; the right wing and center were concentrated at Rome, and the left wing assembled at Ancona on the Adriatic.
 General of Division Jean Reynier led 7,500 soldiers of the right wing, Masséna personally commanded the center with 17,500 troops, and General of Division Giuseppe Lechi directed 5,000 men of the left wing.
-General of Division Guillaume Philibert Duhesme was on the march from Austria with a 7,500-man division and 3,500 more were due to arrive from northern Italy.
+General of Division Guillaume Philibert Duhesme was on the march from Austria with a 7,500-man division, and 3,500 more were due to arrive from northern Italy.
 Altogether, Masséna's army would number more than 41,000 men.
 While the Franco-Italian army was in good fighting trim, it suffered from poor administration.
-The troops were badly paid, badly fed, and badly shod and clothed.
-This led the soldiers to steal from the inhabitants of the country, actions which would have consequences in due course.
+The troops were badly paid, fed, shod, and clothed.
+This led the soldiers to steal from the country's inhabitants, actions that would have consequences.

 A month after the invasion in March 1806, the Army of Naples was reorganized into three corps.
 The I Corps under Masséna consisted of two French infantry divisions under Generals of Division Louis Partouneaux and Gaspard Amédée Gardanne and two French cavalry divisions led by Generals of Division Julien Augustin Joseph Mermet and Jean-Louis-Brigitte Espagne.
 Partouneaux's division included the 22nd and 29th Line Infantry Regiments in General of Brigade Edme-Aime Lucotte's 1st Brigade and the 52nd and 101st Line in General of Brigade Louis François Lanchantin's 2nd Brigade.
-All regiments had 3 battalions.
+All regiments had three battalions.
 Gardanne's division had three battalions each of the 20th and 62nd Line in General of Brigade Louis Camus' 1st Brigade and one battalion each of the Corsican Legion and the 32nd Light Infantry Regiment plus the three-battalion 102nd Line in General of Brigade François Valentin's 2nd Brigade.
 Espagne's division was made up of a Polish regiment and the 4th Chasseurs à Cheval Regiment in General of Brigade Louis-Pierre Montbrun's 1st Brigade and the 14th and 25th Chasseurs à Cheval in General of Brigade Christophe Antoine Merlin's 2nd Brigade.
 Mermet's division comprised the 23rd and 24th Dragoon Regiments in the 1st Brigade and the 29th and 30th Dragoons in General of Brigade César Alexandre Debelle's 2nd Brigade.
 All cavalry units had four squadrons.
 The corps artillery included six 6-pound cannons, two 3-pound cannons, and five howitzers.